Japanese House Construction: Are Akiya Renovations Worth It?

 Always prep: understanding the layout of your house, such as where pipes are, is crucial before any major repairs.

-Wallpaper vs wall paint: Wallpaper is more common than painting your walls.
+Wallpaper vs wall paint: In Japan, using wallpaper is more common than painting your walls.
 To paint your walls, you must prepare the surface by removing the vinyl.

-MailMate will connect you to help with all akiya renovations
+How to use MailMate to help with akiya renovations

 MailMate will call to help connect your property to gas, water, and other utilities.
 Additionally, MailMate can help with setting up the internet, cleaning, and land maintenance for a smooth akiya renovation.